 The actual benefits of offsite shredding mirror mobile shredding, but eliminates the cost of having an actual shredding truck come out to your location.
-This service is geared toward companies with a large amount of documents to shred.
+This service is geared toward companies with a large number of documents to shred.

-Offsite shredding can save you anywhere from $1 to $2 per box by using an offsite shredding company (but those prices vary depending on location and provider).
+Offsite shredding can save you anywhere from $1 to $2 per box by using an off-site shredding company (but those prices vary depending on location and provider).
 You also benefit from the co-mingling of shredded documents.

 By including your shredded documents with dozens or hundreds of other companies, it makes it virtually impossible to separate and re-assemble shredded documents before they are pulped, recycled, and made into new paper.

-Either of these shredding options give you a secure, reliable way to dispose of your documents and minimizes the chance that your company will be a victim of corporate espionage, identity theft, or fraud.
+Either of these shredding options gives you a secure, reliable way to dispose of your documents and minimizes the chance that your company will be a victim of corporate espionage, identity theft, or fraud.
 Document shredding companies take significant steps to ensure that your information is protected.